Robert, comté de Mortaigne Earl of Cornwall

 ~Cockayne's Complete Peerage, (Cornwall), Vol. III, p.
 427-428 and Vol. XIV, p.
 207

-Robert, married Matilda de Montgomery, daughter of Roger Montgomery et Vicomté de Hiémois and Mabel de Bellêsme Dame d'Alençon 141.,782 (Matilda de Montgomery was born about 1030 in Abbey St-Germain-de-Montgomery, Calvados, Normandy, France, died about 1084 in Abbey St-Germain-de-Montgomery, Calvados, Normandy, France and was buried in Abbey St-Germain-de-Montgomery, Calvados, Normandy, France 141.)
+Robert married Matilda de Montgomery, daughter of Roger de Montgomery et Vicomté de Hiémois and Mabel de Bellêsme Dame d'Alençon 141.,782 (Matilda de Montgomery was born about 1030 in Abbaye St-Germain-de-Montgomery, Calvados, Normandy, died about 1084 in Abbaye St-Germain-de-Montgomery, Calvados, Normandy and was buried in Abbaye St-Germain-de-Montgomery, Calvados, Normandy 141.)

 |